 As a kid in St. Louis, my friends and I would ride our bikes down the street to the 7-Eleven or the local comic books shop throughout the summer.
 There were several stores within a short ride of my house, and they're all gone today.
 I don't read many comic books now beyond a few well-known graphic novels, but it's still refreshing to know that some independent stores are still thriving.
 This feeling made Anthony Desiato's My Comic Shop DocumentARy a welcome addition to the St. Louis International Film Festival this week.
-This review is also posted for Sound on Sight as part of their extensive film fest coverage.

 Located in an ordinary strip mall in Scarsdale, New York, Alternate Realities is a throwback to the pre-Internet days when comic book stores thrived.
 Its cramped aisles are filled with the latest releases plus memorabilia that’s unlikely to sell but adds just the right touch.
 This is not a clean, trendy corporate store designed to capitalize on the latest geek trends.
 Opened in 1992 by former lawyer Steve Oto, Alternate Realities takes on the personality of its enigmatic, intriguing owner.
 He entered this business after being laid off from his corporate law job, and the rest is history.
 The store continues to thrive today, a surprising achievement in an era when independent shops are becoming a rare commodity.